 - Navigational – [Brand name] + website, [product name], locations near me, Twitter, reviews

-- Transactional – Buy, top, order, discount, price, coupon
+- Transactional – Buy, order, discount, price, coupon

 Informational keywords are considered low intent.
 People using informational keywords are looking for more knowledge on a particular topic to educate themselves, with no intention to purchase.

 Navigational keywords have a clear intent, but not necessarily that of high purchase.
 Searchers are usually hunting for specific information about a brand, website, or social media page.
-Even though these may not directly lead to a purchase, it’s still good to have search result dominance for your own brand.
+Even though these may not directly lead to a purchase, it’s still good for your brand to dominate search results.

 Transactional keywords usually lead to purchase options with highly branded SERPs.
-These keywords typically signify a searcher is ready to purchase and is looking for a way to do so.
-Therefore, transactional keywords show high purchase intent, whereas informational keywords show the lowest.
+These keywords typically signify a searcher is ready to purchase and is looking to do so.
+Therefore, transactional keywords indicate high purchase intent, whereas informational keywords show the lowest.

 By understanding different types of keyword intent, you can improve the SEO performance of your content marketing efforts based on business objectives.

-Google recognizes that users are no longer following a linear path from awareness to purchase.
-Instead, users are searching by intent and hoping to find immediate answers.
+Google recognizes that users no longer follow a linear path from awareness to purchase.
+Instead, they search according to intent and hope to find immediate answers.

-Featured snippets that display answers right in search results and the “People also ask” section that covers common FAQs both indicate Google prioritizing search intent and serving relevant information to searchers.
+Featured snippets that display answers in the search results and the “People also ask” section that covers common FAQs both indicate Google’s prioritizing search intent and serving relevant information to searchers.
 As a result, keyword intent needs to be a critical factor when planning your content marketing strategy.

 1) Target each stage of your funnel

 Keyword intent can target potential customers at various stages of the buyer journey.
-Informational keywords should be integrated into informative content pieces aimed at consumers who are still in the awareness stage.
-Meanwhile, high intent keywords will reach consumers in the consideration and conversion stages of your marketing funnel.
+Informational keywords should be integrated into educational content pieces aimed at consumers who are still in the awareness stage.
+Meanwhile, high-intent keywords will reach consumers in the consideration and conversion stages of your marketing funnel.

-By creating content tailored to each stage of the buyer journey, you can nurture leads accordingly and, in turn, increase conversions.
+By creating content tailored to each stage of the buyer journey, you can nurture leads accordingly and increase conversions through each step.
 This helps align your marketing strategy with your desired business outcomes.

 How to identify high buyer intent keywords

-Maximizing your visibility and generating website traffic with informational blog posts is great.
-But if those people aren’t converting, you need to start incorporating high intent keywords in your content marketing strategy.
+Maximizing your visibility and generating website traffic is important.
+But if those people fail to convert, you need to incorporate high-intent keywords into your content marketing strategy.

-From analyzing your existing keywords to leveraging data to identify new keyword opportunities, you can identify high buyer intent keywords by following the steps below.
+From analyzing your existing keywords to leveraging data to discover new keyword opportunities, you can identify high buyer intent keywords by following the steps below.

 1) Analyze the performance of your current keywords

 Analyzing your existing keyword performance is a great starting point to optimize your content for user intent.
-Use keyword analysis to upgrade your existing content, find missed opportunities, and determine what type of search intent your content is optimized for.
+Keyword analysis can upgrade your existing content, find missed opportunities, and determine what type of search intent your content is targeting.

 Use Google Analytics to see how visitors interact with your site

-Google Analytics is a valuable starting place to analyze the keyword performance of your existing website copy.
+Google Analytics is a valuable tool to begin analyzing the keyword performance of your existing website copy.
 You can use its Acquisitions table to explore your organic search data.
-This will show a selection of keywords that have driven traffic to your website over a given time period.
+This shows a selection of keywords that have driven traffic to your website over a given time period.

-If you set the secondary dimension to “Landing Page,” you can see which web page users landed on when using each query.
-From here, you can then review various performance metrics to gauge the success of your content and whether you need to alter the keywords used in these articles.
+If you set the secondary dimension to “Landing Page,” it’ll reveal which web page users landed on when searching each query.
+You can then review various performance metrics to gauge the success of your content and whether you need to alter the keywords used in these articles.